IP Innovation Clinic

-The Innovation Clinic is a needs-based innovation-to-market intellectual property (IP) legal clinic operated in collaboration with Innovation York and supervising law firms Norton Rose Fulbright Canada LLP and Bereskin & Parr LLP.
-The Clinic is staffed by student volunteers (called “Clinic Fellows”) from Osgoode Hall Law School who are supervised by lawyers from Norton Rose Fulbright Canada LLP and Bereskin & Parr LLP.
+The IP Innovation Clinic is a needs-based innovation-to-society intellectual property (IP) legal clinic operated in collaboration with Innovation York and supervising law firms Norton Rose Fulbright Canada LLP, Bereskin & Parr LLP and OWN Innovation.
+The Clinic is staffed by student volunteers (called “Clinic Fellows”) from Osgoode Hall Law School who are supervised by lawyers from Norton Rose Fulbright Canada LLP, Bereskin & Parr LLP and OWN Innovation.

-Professor Giuseppina D’Agostino, IP Osgoode’s Director and founder of the Innovation Clinic, recently collaborated with the Centre for International Governance Innovation (CIGI), an independent non-partisan think tank based in Waterloo, Ontario.
-Prof. D’Agostino and her research team worked with CIGI’s International Law Research Program and completed a research report evaluating the Innovation Clinic model.
-The completed Innovation Clinic Report is forthcoming.
+Professor Giuseppina D’Agostino, Director and Founder of the IP Innovation Clinic, collaborated with the Centre for International Governance Innovation (CIGI), an independent non-partisan think tank based in Waterloo, Ontario.
+Prof. D’Agostino and her research team worked with CIGI’s International Law Research Program and completed a research report evaluating the IP Innovation Clinic model.
+A copy of the report can be found here.

 - Ignite an Innovative Economy – Offset prohibitive costs of IP legal assistance by providing pro bono, one-on-one legal information services to inventors, entrepreneurs, start-ups, and SMEs.